mar10/wunderbaum/docs/tutorial/migrate.md

-> Migrate from Fancytree to Wunderbaum.
+# Migrate from Fancytree to Wunderbaum

 ?> See also the [General Overview](/tutorial/overview.md).